FabienGreard/All-In-One/README.md

 All-in-One is a server boilerplate, **what it does**:

-- Https / http config
+- Https / http config :globe_with_meridians:
-- Use Basic authorization
+- Use Basic authorization :lock:
-- SEO features(sitemap.xml, robots.txt)
+- SEO features(sitemap.xml, robots.txt) :eyeglasses:
-- Handle server error
+- Handle server error (with Logs !) :memo:
-- Easy to serve file (html, pug or markdown !)
+- Easy to serve file (html, pug or markdown !) :beers:
-- Ready to use
+- Ready to use :fire:

-If something doesn’t work, please [file an issue](https://github.com/FabienGreard/All-in-One/issues/new).
+If something doesn’t work, please [file an issue](https://github.com/FabienGreard/All-in-One/issues/new) :bug:.

 ## Quick Start